Visitor Information and FAQs

 Are there a lot of gators?

 - American Alligators are native to Florida’s Space Coast.
 They are wild animals, and as such should not be hassled, touched or fed.
-Alligators generally shy away from areas where humans congregate, and announce their presence when you’re too close.
+Alligators generally shy away from areas where humans congregate, and announce their presence (usually with a loud hiss) when you’re too close.
 If you find yourself near any wild animal, try to politely back away without startling it.
 For more information head to Florida Fish and Wildlife Conservation Commission

 When is Bioluminescence Season?

 - Bioluminescence Season runs between June and October on Florida’s Space Coast.
 Head to our Bioluminescence page to learn more about this fascinating natural phenomenon.